ktorch/ktorch/docs/vectors.rst

 .. note::

-   When tensor pointers are included in the arguments to :func:`vector`, the tensors are freed and the newly created vector manages their memory from that point on.
+   When tensor pointers are included in the arguments to :func:`vector`, the tensor's memory is managed by the vector and the previous handle to the tensor is no longer valid without a reference increment (:ref:`see addref <addref>`).

 ::